 “Being a teacher is having a deep love of learning & want to pass that to others.”

-Teachers are often attracted to the vocation due to sense of service.
+Teachers are often attracted to the vocation due to a sense of service.
 They usually have this deep, perceptible urge to make a difference in others’ lives.
 By being an educator, you’ll clearly see the fruits of your labor every single day as you use your knowledge and intelligence to encourage students to become excited and eager with learning.

 Ross M. McGill